devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab05_Creating-WebSocket-API/step3/step3.md

       ```

   - Trigger an event
-    - Open a new terminal tab (Tab 3) in the playground environment.
+    - Open another terminal tab (Tab 3) in the playground environment.

     - Copy the following command and replace the '<accesstoken>' with the generated access token from previous step.Then, execute the command in the new terminal tab (Tab 3).